Grounds for detention

 9. After being inquired, has concealed the fact of lodging a prior asylum application in another Dublin State

-10. Has declared – or it can be deduced from his or her files – that he or she has arrived in Belgium for reasons other than those for which he or she applied for asylum or for a permit;
+10. Has declared – or it can be deduced from their files – that he or she has arrived in Belgium for reasons other than those for which he or she applied for asylum or for a permit;

 11. Has been fined for lodging a manifestly abusive appeal before the CALL.